 '''

 altq on fxp0 cbq bandwidth 2Mb queue { std, ftp }

 queue std bandwidth 500Kb cbq(default)

 queue ftp bandwidth 1.5Mb

-pass in on dc0 from any to any port 21 queue ftp
+pass in on dc0 proto tcp to port 21 queue ftp

 '''

 Queueing is enabled on fxp0 but the designation takes place on dc0.
-If packets matching the pass rule exit from interface fxp0, they will be queued in the ftp queue.
+If packets matching the pass rule (or the state created by this rule) exit from interface fxp0, they will be queued in the ftp queue.
 This type of queueing can be very useful on routers.